grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 Remote access management capability for the system

+### ac-17.1: Monitoring and Control

+Employ automated mechanisms to monitor and control remote access methods.

+Monitoring and control of remote access methods allows organizations to detect attacks and help ensure compliance with remote access policies by auditing the connection activities of remote users on a variety of system components, including servers, notebook computers, workstations, smart phones, and tablets.
+Audit logging for remote access is enforced by [AU-2](#au-2) .
+Audit events are defined in [AU-2a](#au-2_smt.a).

+automated mechanisms are employed to monitor remote access methods;

+automated mechanisms are employed to control remote access methods.

+Access control policy

+procedures addressing remote access to the system

+system design documentation

+system configuration settings and associated documentation

+system audit records

+system monitoring records

+system security plan

+other relevant documents or records

+System/network administrators

+organizational personnel with information security responsibilities

+system developers

+Automated mechanisms monitoring and controlling remote access methods

+### ac-17.2: Protection of Confidentiality and Integrity Using Encryption

+Implement cryptographic mechanisms to protect the confidentiality and integrity of remote access sessions.

+Virtual private networks can be used to protect the confidentiality and integrity of remote access sessions.
+Transport Layer Security (TLS) is an example of a cryptographic protocol that provides end-to-end communications security over networks and is used for Internet communications and online transactions.

+cryptographic mechanisms are implemented to protect the confidentiality and integrity of remote access sessions.

+Access control policy

+procedures addressing remote access to the system

+system design documentation

+system configuration settings and associated documentation

+cryptographic mechanisms and associated configuration documentation

+system audit records

+system security plan

+other relevant documents or records

+System/network administrators

+organizational personnel with information security responsibilities

+system developers

+Cryptographic mechanisms protecting confidentiality and integrity of remote access sessions

+### ac-17.3: Managed Access Control Points

+Route remote accesses through authorized and managed network access control points.

+Organizations consider the Trusted Internet Connections (TIC) initiative [DHS TIC](#4f42ee6e-86cc-403b-a51f-76c2b4f81b54) requirements for external network connections since limiting the number of access control points for remote access reduces attack surfaces.

+remote accesses are routed through authorized and managed network access control points.

+Access control policy

+procedures addressing remote access to the system

+system design documentation

+list of all managed network access control points

+system configuration settings and associated documentation

+system audit records

+system security plan

+other relevant documents or records

+System/network administrators

+organizational personnel with information security responsibilities

+Mechanisms routing all remote accesses through managed network access control points

+### ac-17.4: Privileged Commands and Access

+Authorize the execution of privileged commands and access to security-relevant information via remote access only in a format that provides assessable evidence and for the following needs: {{ insert: param, ac-17.4_prm_1 }} ; and

+Document the rationale for remote access in the security plan for the system.

+Remote access to systems represents a significant potential vulnerability that can be exploited by adversaries.
+As such, restricting the execution of privileged commands and access to security-relevant information via remote access reduces the exposure of the organization and the susceptibility to threats by adversaries to the remote access capability.

+the execution of privileged commands via remote access is authorized only in a format that provides assessable evidence;

+access to security-relevant information via remote access is authorized only in a format that provides assessable evidence;

+the execution of privileged commands via remote access is authorized only for the following needs: {{ insert: param, ac-17.04_odp.01 }};

+access to security-relevant information via remote access is authorized only for the following needs: {{ insert: param, ac-17.04_odp.02 }};

+the rationale for remote access is documented in the security plan for the system.

+Access control policy

+procedures addressing remote access to the system

+system configuration settings and associated documentation

+security plan

+system audit records

+system security plan

+other relevant documents or records

+System/network administrators

+organizational personnel with information security responsibilities

+Mechanisms implementing remote access management

 ### ac-18: Wireless Access

 Establish configuration requirements, connection requirements, and implementation guidance for each type of wireless access; and